Biden orders more intel investigation of COVID-19 origin

 Biden orders more intel investigation of COVID-19 originNew

-WASHINGTON (AP) — President Joe Biden is asking U.S. intelligence agencies to “redouble” their efforts to investigate the origins of the COVID-19 pandemic.
-After months of minimizing the possibility that the coronavirus emerged from a lab accident, the administration is responding to both U.S. and world pressure for China to be more open about the outbreak.
-Biden said Wednesday there is insufficient evidence to conclude “whether it emerged from human contact with an infected animal or from a laboratory accident.”
+WASHINGTON (AP) — President Joe Biden is asking U.S. intelligence agencies to “redouble” their efforts to investigate the COVID-19 pandemic’s origins.
+After months of minimizing the possibility the coronavirus emerged from a lab accident, Biden’s administration is responding to U.S. and world pressure for China to be more open about the outbreak.
+Biden said Wednesday there’s insufficient evidence to conclude “whether it emerged from human contact with an infected animal or from a laboratory accident.”
 Biden directed U.S. national laboratories to assist with the investigation and called on China to cooperate.
-He held out the possibility that a firm conclusion may never be known.
+Biden held out the possibility a firm conclusion may never be known.
+China on Thursday accused Biden of playing politics.